dekum/ProjectAlpha/README.md

 Create a driver class that will demonstrate that any class that implements the MultimediaControl Interface would be able to be instantiated and use its methods used no matter if it was an audio or movie player.

-To perform this step, another driver class was created to test if the Class Delaration can be changed to a class that implemented MultimediaControl.
-It was provent to be true with this code:
+To perform this step, another driver class was created to test if the Class Declaration can be changed to a class that implemented MultimediaControl.
+It was proven to be true with this code:

 ```
 MultimediaControl mc1 = new  AudioPlayer();